Anemia: symptoms, treatment, prevention

 - toxic factors affecting the walls of the stomach;

-- defeat by tapeworms;
+- infection by tapeworms;

 - long-term use of medications that reduce the level of acidity in the stomach;

-- bowel disorders, etc.
+- intestinal disorders, etc.

 Aplastic anemia